chaosmatrix/nosakouko.wasm/README.md

 ## Abstract

-**Algorithm As A Password**: Use one **Primary Key** generates all password
+**Algorithm As A Password**: Use one **Primary Key** generates all password.

 [![nosakoukou](docs/Nosa_Kouko.webp)]()

 ## Introduction

-The key that keeps the generated password safe and strength is to keep the Algorithm (optional) and PrimaryKey (must) safe, others like Site/UserName/Salt etc aren't need to keep safe.
+The Algorithm and PrimaryKey are the keys to remaining the generated password safe and secure.

 >
 > Requirements of Algorithm:
 > 1. Pure function: same input alwasy return same output
 > 2. Strength: enough key space and enough length to make sure password's strength
+>
+> Requirements of Primary Key:
+> 1. don't forget it
+> 2. keep it secure
+> 3. strong enough
 >

 ### Encoder's Key Space
 | Encoder | Key Space | Comment |